 It is not always desired to abruptly terminate existing database connection, as you can just cancel running query using function shown in the following query.

-WHERE usename = 'postgres'
+SELECT pg_cancel_backend(procpid) FROM pg_stat_activity WHERE usename = 'postgres'

 How to prevent users from connecting to the database

-Database connect privilege
+Database connect

-To prevent connections from specific database user revoke the connect privilege for selected database.
+To prevent connections from specific database user revoke

-ON DATABASE wiki
+REVOKE CONNECT ON DATABASE wiki FROM wiki

-To reverse this process use the GRANT statement.
+To reverse this process use the GRANT

-ON DATABASE wiki
+GRANT CONNECT ON DATABASE wiki TO wiki

-Use the public keyword to specify every database user.
+keyword to specify every database user.

-ON DATABASE wiki
+REVOKE CONNECT ON DATABASE wiki FROM public

-Database user login privilege
+Database user login

-I did not mentioned it earlier but you can also use database user login privilege to disallow new connections.
+I did not mentioned it earlier but you can also use database user login

 ALTER ROLE wiki NOLOGIN;